Offshore Vessel Construction Disputes

-In addition, if the total delay including certain types of permissible delay such as force majeure exceeds a specified period, (the drop-dead date), the buyer will normally have an additional contractual right to cancel the contract.
+In addition, if the total delay, including certain types of permissible delay such as force majeure, exceeds a specified period (the drop-dead date), the buyer will normally have an additional contractual right to cancel the contract.

-The key issue in these cancellation disputes is generally whether the builder is entitled to an extension of time, and therefore whether the relevant wrongful cancellation date had arisen when the buyer purported to cancel.
+The key issue in these cancellation disputes is generally whether the builder is entitled to an extension of time, and therefore whether the relevant cancellation date had arisen when the buyer purported to cancel.

 If the cancelling date had not yet arisen, then the purported cancellation by the buyer is likely to be a repudiatory breach of contract, entitling the builder to accept that cancellation as bringing the contract to an end, and to claim damages.

-The complexity of the arbitration will be substantially increased if the builder purported to tender the vessel for delivery before the buyer served its cancellation notice.
+The complexity of the arbitration will be increased substantially if the builder purported to tender the vessel for delivery before the buyer served its cancellation notice.